 Dedicated to the valorization of African art through its didactic offers and its various exhibitions, the Al Maaden Museum of Contemporary African Art (MACAAL) of Marrakech is autonomous and social in nature.

-Privileging the public interest, this place of contemporary art, cultural and artistic organizes in its space, from March 11 to July 25, 2021, a collective exhibition on the theme « Outsiders/Insiders? » in Essaouira, Morocco, in order to reach a wider audience and make art even more accessible.
+Privileging the public interest, this place of contemporary art, cultural and artistic organizes in its space, until November 14, 2021, a collective exhibition on the theme « Outsiders/Insiders? » in Essaouira, Morocco, in order to reach a wider audience and make art even more accessible.

 « Outsiders/Insiders? » a showcase of iconographies with a particular plasticity at the Al Maaden Museum of Contemporary African Art (MACAAL)

 Beyond a simple exhibition, « Outsiders/Insiders? » is a set of cultural events including a didactic and cultural component, guided school visits, conferences, interventions of artists, craftsmen and cultural promoters, initiations to creation and projections.